Using a Flink Job of DLI to Synchronize Kafka Data to a DWS Cluster in Real Time

 Retain the default value.

-- Click Buy and complete the payment.
+- Click Confirm, confirm the information, and click Submit.
 Wait until the creation is successful.

 - In the Kafka instance list, click the name of the created Kafka instance.
 The Basic Information page is displayed.